 Private Equity Compensation:

-These private equity salary figures are an approximation and rough range based on the user registration data on Wall Street Oasis as well as the thousands of discussions on private equity compensation that the community has had at these levels.
+These private equity salary figures are an approximation and rough range based on the user registration data on Wall Street Oasis as well as the thousands of discussions on PE compensation that the community has had at these levels.

 For more details on the specific pay at certain firms, please check out our private equity industry report.
 Just by adding one submission you can unlock all of this data (sample below) along or pay a small monthly subscription.